Capital sums derived from assets: section 22(1) TCGA 1992: extra statutory concession D33 amended from 27 January 2014: reviewing a claim

 The Commissioners of HMRC can exercise their discretion in the collection and management of the tax system as set out at Section 5 Commissioners of Revenue and Customs Act 2005 (ADML3100).
 Generally HMRC must apply the law correctly but the Commissioners may exercise limited managerial discretion in the collection of the taxes and duties in their care.
 In exercising this discretion the Commissioners usually seek to ensure they obtain the highest net return to the Exchequer (ADML3300).

 A claim for HMRC to extend the exemption in extra statutory concession D33 beyond the first £500,000 will be considered in the light of the Commissioner’s collection and management powers not to collect the full amount of tax due under the law in limited circumstances.
+The use of the Commissioner’s collection and management powers must be authorised at the appropriate level.
+As such it is mandatory to refer a claim to the Capital Gains Technical Group for approval before responding to the claimant.

 Conditions for allowing a claim